Umuzi-org/ACN-syllabus/content/projects/github-api-consume/_index.md

 ]
 ```

-**Note:** the `state` property may not be the same because things change.
-It may have been closed or reopened for many reasons.
+**Note:** the `state` and `title` properties may not be exactly the same because things change.
+The PR may have been closed and the title may have been updated for many reasons.

 ### Pagination